zhongjis/nix-config/README.md

 ### neovim

-- [ ] markdown lint
+- [-] markdown lint
 - [ ] verify luasnippet is working correctly

 ## nixos

 ### waybar

-- [ ] copy sketchybar style to waybar
+- [-] copy sketchybar style to waybar

 ### gaming

-- [ ] create/copy a nvidia module setup
+- [x] create/copy a nvidia module setup

 ## nix-darwin

-- [ ] docker is not working directly downloaded from nixpkgs. seems relate to docker-daemon is not running. right now is using brew to manage it
+- [x] docker is not working directly downloaded from nixpkgs. seems relate to docker-daemon is not running. right now is using brew to manage it
-- [ ] aerospace and sketchybar integration not working
+- [-] aerospace and sketchybar integration not working

+## stylix